-Following support from the South Hook LNG Community Fund, ten new nipper surfboards are now helping youngsters develop important lifesaving skills in the south of the County.
+Ten new nipper surfboards are helping youngsters develop important lifesaving skills in the south of the County following support from South Hook LNG’s Community Fund.

 The popular Tenby Surflink club based at South Beach, is a registered charity with around 100 junior members - some as young as eight - who are learning valuable knowledge about water safety.